-We encourage parents/guardians to talk with the faculty as soon as they think their son or daughter might be having difficulty.
+The Academy encourages parents/guardians to talk with the faculty as soon as they think their student might be having difficulty.
 The earlier a problem is recognized, the easier it is to resolve.
-If you wish to talk with your student's teacher by phone, or to make an appointment for a conference, please email the faculty member directly to do so.
-Teachers may also be reached via the Academy's land line, though voicemails are generally rarely left, and as a result, faculty do not check them as often.
-The teacher will return communication within 24 business hours; families should never expect a teacher to respond to an email after regular working hours, on weekends, or during breaks.
-Please see the directory tab on the school website for faculty contact information.
+If a parent/guardian wishes to talk with their student's teacher by phone, or to make an appointment for a conference, please email the teachers directly to do so.
+The teacher will respond within 24 business hours.

-Stopping by a classroom or office without an appointment is never the right way to approach a teacher or an administrator with a matter of any importance.
+Stopping by a classroom or school office without an appointment is never the right way to approach a teacher or an administrator with a matter of any importance.
 Teachers and administrators will usually be unavailable for walk-ins during the high-traffic times right before and right after school.